An Ennola duality for subgroups of groups of Lie type: Ennola duality for exceptional groups

 \section{Ennola duality for exceptional groups}

 Before we start this section, we underscore here that we will only be considering subgroups $H$ that occur in algebraic groups in characteristic $p$, where $p\nmid |H|$.
+In particular, the subgroup $H$ must arise in the corresponding algebraic group in characteristic $0$.

-For exceptional groups, it is first not clear that there is such an analogue of the distinguishing modulus.
+For exceptional groups, it is first not clear that there is such an analogue of the defining modulus.
 We will have to use the case-by-case lists of maximal subgroups of the finite exceptional groups to proceed.
 We also must consider what the analogue of an irreducible representation is, which we used when deciding which subgroups to embed into $\GL_d$.
+This is the reason we have to move away from the subset $\mP$, because there is no \emph{a priori} definition of it.
+(Of course, we can examine the tables of subgroups $H$ to produce the correct set $\mP$ for each subgroup $H$, but this \emph{ad hoc} treatment, for now, has little theoretical underpinning.)

 We will only consider `Lie primitive' subgroups.
 Recall that a subgroup of a reductive algebraic group is \emph{irreducible} if it does not lie in a proper parabolic subgroup, and is \emph{Lie primitive} if it does not lie in a proper, positive-dimensional subgroup.
 Understanding Lie primitive subgroups, plus induction on the dimension of the reductive group, generally allows us to understand all irreducible subgroups.
 For our purposes of understanding maximal subgroups of finite groups, we restrict our attention to Lie primitive subgroups.
+(Note that we need not consider subgroups of the `same type', i.e., subgroups that are the fixed points of Steinberg endomorphisms on the same algebraic group -- e.g., subfield and twisted subfield subgroups -- because they do not arise from subgroups of the group over $\C$.)

-If the ambient algebraic group $\mbG$ is of type $G_2$ or $F_4$ then everything works, distinguishing moduli exist, and the set $I_n$ is closed under taking negatives, just as with types B and C. See Table \ref{tab:g2} for Lie primitive subgroups of $G_2(q)$, taken from \cite[Table 8.41]{bhrd}, and Table \ref{tab:f4} for Lie primitive subgroups of $F_4(q)$, taken from \cite{craven2020un}.
+If the ambient algebraic group $\mbG$ is of type $G_2$ or $F_4$ then everything works, defining moduli exist, and the set $I_n$ is closed under taking negatives, just as with types B and C. See Table \ref{tab:g2} for Lie primitive subgroups of $G_2(q)$, taken from \cite[Table 8.41]{bhrd}, and Table \ref{tab:f4} for Lie primitive subgroups of $F_4(q)$, taken from \cite{craven2020un}.